dockstore/dockstore/_docs/getting-started-with-cwl.md

 }
 ```

-**Tip:** the Dockstore CLI can handle inputs at HTTPS, FTP, and S3 URLs but that's beyond the scope of this tutorial.
+**Tip:** the Dockstore CLI can handle inputs with HTTPS, FTP, and S3 URLs but that's beyond the scope of this tutorial.

 You can see in the above I give the full path to the input under `bam_input` and full path to the output `bamstats_report`.